emil-elias/Weather-or-Not/README.md

 - Maja Holsten
 - Emil Wilde

 as part of the lecture "Mobile App Development" at the University of Bremen in 2025/26.
+This repository is a fork from GitLab.

-It is built with Flutter, any data is only stored locally on the device.
+The app is built with Flutter, any data is only stored locally on the device.

 APK can be found in directory "Final Application".